 Cost of Living Tangier

 Although Morocco is far from being the cheapest country in the world, expats enjoy greater purchasing power if they earn in US dollars or euros.
 The median salary here is about 400 / 500 USD a month, but while it is possible to live on little money, it would not be comfortable by Western standards.
 It all depends on your income and the lifestyle you want.

 If you want to rent an apartment, prices depend on the facilities, rooms and neighborhoods.
 Apartments can be rented starting at 250 USD.
 We can find three-bedroom furnished apartments starting at 600 USD, as well as larger apartments for 900 USD.
 Studios are not very common, and beachfront villas can throw us some nice surprises with prices starting at 900 USD.
 Luxury apartments can cost even more.
-Also count a plus of 90 USD for utility charges.
-If you work remotely and you need the highest speed internet to work, expect to spend 100 USD per month on internet and cell phones plans.
-You will expend around 250 USD for food if you like meat and pampering yourself with some western products, another 80 USD if you like to have someone cleaning your house twice per week.
+Also, count on 90 USD for utility charges.
+If you work remotely and you need the highest speed internet to work, expect to spend 100 USD per month on internet and cell phone plans.
+You will expend around 250 USD for food if you like meat and pampering yourself with some Western products, and another 80 USD if you like to have someone cleaning your house twice per week.

 Taxis, the means of transport you will use the most, cost between 1 and 2 USD per kilometer.
 In contrast, city buses usually cost around 0.40 USD but are slow and unreliable.